york-deng/adapterj-example-vertx-spring/README.md

 * Vert.x 3.8+

 ## Guide
-1. Download adapterj-example-vertx-spring
-2. Unpack adapterj-example-vertx-spring-master.zip
-3. Run these two Command Lines as below
+1. Run these Command Lines as below
-4. Open the [URL](http://localhost:8080/) with a web browser
+2. Open the [URL](http://localhost:8080/) with a web browser

 ## Command Lines
 ```